 Learning expectations indicate, by reporting period, the knowledge and/or skills the student is expected to demonstrate and have assessed.
 The minimum requirement during the IEP development phase (first 30 school days following the date of placement) is the recording of the learning expectations for the first reporting period.
 Subsequent learning expectations must be added at the beginning of each reporting period.
+Learning expectations must be added at the beginning period.
 Learning expectations are to be written in such a way that the student and parent are aware of the specific knowledge and/or skills that the student can demonstrate independently, given the provision of appropriate assessment accommodations.
 For modified expectations, the curriculum grade level from which the learning expectations are derived must also be identified.
 Examples of learning expectations are: